tim6her/h10-over-rings-of-integers/01-Preliminaries.md

 5. A problem is called _semi-decidable_ or _computably enumerable_ if there is a Turing machine accepting precisely the elements of the problem.
 </div>

-The last postulate of the definiton above means that a problem is semi-decidable if there is a Turing machine affirming membership of the corresponding set but it might not be able to refute membership.
+The last postulate of the definition above means that a problem is semi-decidable if there is a Turing machine affirming membership of the corresponding set but it might not be able to refute membership.

 <div class="Example">
 We can encode a natural number $n$